Kali (2016 film): Critical response

 Arathi Kannan of Onmanorama gave 3.5/5 stars and wrote "Starting with smaller anger bytes, Kali grows in proportion and momentum to make for an extempore in 'what anger could lead to'.
 In a flash, one sees a change in situations, the ball has shifted court, anger has bared its fangs, and Kali has won it, fair and square."
 Goutham V.S. of The Indian Express gave 3.5/5 stars and wrote "Dulquer Salmaan looked possessed with ‘Kali’ as the actor yet again delivered his charisma on screen while expressing hysterical shades of anger, throughout the movie."

 Deepa Soman of The Times of India gave 3/5 stars and wrote "Kali is brisk and concise; watch it for Dulquer Salman and Sai Pallavi's performances."
-Behindwoods gave 3/5 stars and wrote "Kali has Dulquer's anger, Sai Palavi's plight and much more to offer as the director's vision is clear!."
-Akhila Menon of Filmibeat gave 3/5 stars and wrote "An above-average, visually appealing romantic thriller which will keep you engaged from the beginning till the climax."

 Remake

 Kali has been remade in Kannada as Kidi and also remade in Marathi as Circuitt.

 Box office

-IBTimes reported that the film collected in the opening day from Kerala; breaking the previous record of Loham (2015) to become the highest Malayalam opener.
-It grossed ₹5.89 crore after 3 days.